 Applicants are required to complete the Budget Justification Workbook/SF-424A Excel spreadsheet.
 This form is available on ARPA-E eXCHANGE at https://arpa-e-foa.energy.gov.
-Prime Recipients must complete each tab of the Budget Justification Workbook for Phase 1 and Phase 2, including all work to be performed by the Prime Recipient and its Subrecipients and Contractors.
+Prime Recipients must complete each tab of the Budget Justification Workbook for the project as a whole, including all work to be performed by the Prime Recipient and its Subrecipients and Contractors.
 The SF-424A form included with the Budget Justification Workbook will "autopopulate" as the Applicant enters information into the Workbook.
 Applicants should carefully read the "Instructions and Summary" tab provided within the Budget Justification Workbook.